Raising a Creative Child

 Raising a creative child, raising all of society!

-When we regularly and consistently encourage a child’s creativity, and when we expose them to new ideas, new textures, new tastes, and new experiences, we are broadening their world.
+When a child’s creativity is regularly and consistently encourage, and when we expose them to new ideas, new textures, new tastes, and new experiences, we are broadening their world.

 Below I’ve included a number of tips on how to raise a creative child.
 In no way do I profess to be an expert in this subject beyond having raised three creative children.